 - Report your progress on your computer or mobile device

 - Check the graph to see if you’re on track to reaching your goal

 - Check the leaderboard to see how you compare to others (if you want)

 - Share progress, tips and resources with fellow students

-Please note: The challenge starts on February 10th, so even if you join now, you won’t be able to report progress until then.
-I post this article today so you have a few days to prepare!
+Please note: The challenge starts on the 10th, so even if you join now, you won’t be able to report progress until then.
+I posted this article today so you have a few days to prepare!